Home

 But when anthropologist Wenda Trevathan reviewed childbirth in other cultures, she discovered that joy is not very common (Trevathan 1987).

 In many cultures, birth is recognized as a potentially dangerous event.
 Women don’t respond to newborns with immediate euphoria.
-After delivery, parents and attendants may seem emotionally neutral or indifferent.
-Celebrations—-if they come—-wait until mother and child are judged to be safe and well (Jordan 1993; Trevathan 1987).
+After delivery, parents and attendants may seem emotionally subdued or indifferent.
+Celebrations–if they come–wait until mother and child are judged to be safe and well (Jordan 1993; Trevathan 1987).

-For some Western parents, the expectation of a joyful childbirth may be disappointed.
-Childbirth is a stressful, and sometimes traumatic, process.
-Mothers—-and fathers, too-—may experience feelings of helplessness and fear.
+This caution might seem unwarranted if you have access to excellent medical care.
+But living in a high-tech society is no guarantee you won’t have a traumatic childbirth.
+Mothers – and fathers too – may experience helplessness and fear.
 When deliveries are difficult or medical staff disrespectful, negative memories of birth can cast a shadow over the postnatal period.

-These rates represent the worst cases.
-Many women who don’t develop full-blown PTSD nevertheless develop several symptoms of the disorder.
-In Western countries, reported rates of “subsyndromal” PTSD are around 30% (Maggioni et al 2006; Soet et al 2003; Creedy et al 2000).
+Many women who don’t meet all the criteria for PTSD nevertheless develop several symptoms of the disorder.
+In Western societies, reported rates of “subsyndromal” PTSD are in the range of 20-30% (Polachek et al 2012; Maggioni et al 2006; Soet et al 2003; Creedy et al 2000).

 Risk factors